desertwitch/zipfuse/README.md

 `fusermount3 -u` or `umount` can be used directly on the mountpoint, which also allows forcing an unmount on a stuck as busy filesystem (if so required).

-If integrated with a `systemd` service unit, unmounting is handled for you.
+If integrated with a `systemd` service unit, unmounting may be handled for you.

 ## Program options and configurables